kuzzleio/documentation/README.md

 const kuzzle = new Kuzzle(new WebSocket('kuzzle'));
 ```

+### Forcing snippet language

+In some cases, you might want to force the snippet language, e.g. when importing a partial script from a `.vue` file: in this case, the automatic syntax detection would try to highlight some Javascript code as a VueJS template, which is obviously not what you want.

+To force the language highlight, you can use the following syntax

+<<< ./snippets/create.vue:1[js]

 ## Testing code snippets

 Because we want our documentation to be bullet-proof, we created a snippet testing tool.